Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Lower bounds for semi-dynamic conflict-free colorings

 The designated color~$c_i$ is picked as follows.
 Consider the coloring after the last interval of~$R_i$ has been inserted, and let~$C(i)$ be the set of colors assigned by \alg to intervals in~$R_i$ and that are not a designated color from a previous round---we argue below that~$C(i)\neq \emptyset$.
 Then we pick~$c_i$ as the color from~$C(i)$ that maximizes the number of living $i$-bricks. \end{enumerate} We continue generating sets~$R_i$ in this manner until~$|R^*_{i}| <4r$, at which point the construction finishes.
 Below we prove that in each round \alg must introduce a new designated color, and we prove a lower bound on the number of rounds in the construction.

-\claim{ Let $B=(I, I^e)$ be a living $i$-brick.
-Then for any $j\in\{1,\ldots,i\}$ there is a point~$q\in I\cup I^e$ that is contained in a single interval of color~$c_j$ and in no other interval from $\bigcup_{\ell=1}^{i-1} R_\ell$.
-Moreover, there is a point~$q\in I\cup I^e$ not contained in any interval from~$\bigcup_{\ell=1}^{i-1} R_\ell$. } { We prove this by induction on~$i$.
+\myclaim{ Let $B=(I, I^e)$ be a living $i$-brick.
+Then for any $j\in\{1,\ldots,i\}$ there is a point~$q_j\in I\cup I^e$ that is contained in a single interval of color~$c_j$ and in no other interval from $\bigcup_{\ell=1}^{i-1} R_\ell$.
+Moreover, there is a point~$q_j\in I\cup I^e$ not contained in any interval from~$\bigcup_{\ell=1}^{i-1} R_\ell$. } { We prove this by induction on~$i$.
 For $i=1$ the statement is trivially true, so suppose $i>1$.
 By definition, both $I$ and $I^e$ contain living $(i-1)$-bricks, $\overline{B}$ and $\overline{B}^e$.
-Using the induction hypothesis we can now select a point~$q$ with the desired properties: for $j=i$ we use that $\overline{B}$ contains a point that is not contained in any interval from $\bigcup_{\ell=1}^{i-1} R_\ell$, for $j< i$ we use that $\overline{B}^e$ contains a point in an interval of color~$c_j$ and in no other interval from $\bigcup_{\ell=1}^{i-1} R_\ell$, and to find a point not contained in any interval from $\bigcup_{\ell=1}^{i-1} R_\ell$ we can also use~$\overline{B}^e$. }
+Using the induction hypothesis we can now select a point~$q_j$ with the desired properties: for $j=i$ we use that $\overline{B}$ contains a point that is not contained in any interval from $\bigcup_{\ell=1}^{i-1} R_\ell$, for $j< i$ we use that $\overline{B}^e$ contains a point in an interval of color~$c_j$ and in no other interval from $\bigcup_{\ell=1}^{i-1} R_\ell$, and to find a point not contained in any interval from $\bigcup_{\ell=1}^{i-1} R_\ell$ we can also use~$\overline{B}^e$. }

 Now consider the situation after the $i$-th round, but before we have chosen the designated color~$c_i$.
-We say that a color~$c$ is \emph{eligible} (to become $c_i$) if $c \neq c_1,\ldots,c_{i-1}$, and we say that an $i$-brick $(I,I^e)$ is eligible if its color is eligible and $(I,I^e)$ would be living if we were to choose its color as the designated color~$c_i$.
+We say that a color~$c$ is \emph{eligible} (to become $c_i$) if $c \neq c_1,\ldots,c_{i-1}$, and we say that an $i$-brick $(I,I^e)$ is eligible if its color is eligible and $I$ and $I^e$ both contain living $(i-1)$-bricks (if $i>1$).
+Note that due to some recolorings, some of the newly inserted intervals might not contain any living brick and hence can never be living no matter the designated color; the next claim shows that at most half intervals inserted this round are eligible.